GaloisInc/grease/oughta/README.md

 ## Motivation

-The overall FileCheck paradigm is a form of [data driven testing].
+The overall Oughta paradigm is a form of [data driven testing].
 See that blog post for considerable motivation and discussion.

 [data driven testing]: https://matklad.github.io/2021/05/31/how-to-test.html#Data-Driven-Testing

-In comparison to golden testing, FileCheck-style tests are *coarser*.
+In comparison to golden testing, Oughta-style tests are *coarser*.
 They only check particular parts of the program's output.
 This can cause less churn in the test suite when the program output changes in ways that are not relevant to the properties being tested.
-The fineness of golden testing can force devlopers to adopt [complex] [workarounds], these can sometimes be obviated by FileCheck-style testing.
+The fineness of golden testing can force devlopers to adopt [complex] [workarounds], these can sometimes be obviated by Oughta-style testing.

 [complex]: https://rustc-dev-guide.rust-lang.org/tests/ui.html#normalization
 [workarounds]: https://github.com/GaloisInc/crucible/blob/dc0895f4435dc19a8cceee3272c9a508221bce51/crux-llvm/test/Test.hs#L226-L311

 However, it is more complex.
-For example, it requires learning the FileCheck DSL.
+For example, it requires learning the Oughta DSL.
 It can also cause unexpected successes, e.g., if the program output contains the pattern being checked, but not in the proper place.

 Why build a Haskell library when LLVM already provides their FileCheck tool?
 There are a variety of reasons: